Delay-induced homoclinic bifurcations in modified gradient bistable systems and their relevance to optimisation: Delay-induced behaviour in systems with two-well potentials

+As $\tau$ increases slightly beyond the value of the 1st homoclinic $1.53$, the local attractor on the right side of $x^{\mathrm{max}}$, i.e. near $x_2^{\mathrm{min}}$, ceases to exist.
+The system has a single attractor left, which is the limit cycle localised near $x_1^{\mathrm{min}}$ (compare red lines in Fig.~\ref{fig_2well_safe_pp}(d) and Fig.~\ref{fig_homocl_2d-3d_2well_right_cycle}(o)).
+If at $\tau$ just above $1.53$ the initial conditions are set on or near the just disappeared local attractor around $x_2^{\mathrm{min}}$, the phase trajectory swiftly leaves this region and converges to the limit cycle around $x_1^{\mathrm{min}}$ in what might feel like a ``jump" as indicated in Fig.~\ref{fig_2well_safe_V_rhs_J_bd}(b).

-Note that close to the homoclinic bifurcation, part of the stable manifold of $x^{\mathrm{max}}$ returns to the vicinity of $x^{\mathrm{max}}$ from above and takes the shape of an open helicoid with a finite number of turns (see upper part of Fig.~\ref{fig_homocl_2d-3d_2well_right_cycle}(k)-(m)), with turns coming closer to each other as they come closer to the saddle-focus, as numerically demonstrated for a 3-dimensional dynamical system in \cite{Aguirre_manifolds_Shilnikov_JCD14}.
+Unlike in the homoclinic bifurcation of a saddle-node illustrated in Fig.~\ref{fig_homocl_2d-3d_2well_right_cycle}(a)--(j), the shape of the stable manifold of the saddle-focus is quite intricate.
+Namely, close to the homoclinic bifurcation, part of the stable manifold of $x^{\mathrm{max}}$ returns to the vicinity of $x^{\mathrm{max}}$ from above and takes the shape of an open helicoid with a finite number of turns (see upper part of Fig.~\ref{fig_homocl_2d-3d_2well_right_cycle}(k)-(m)), with turns coming closer to each other as they come closer to the saddle-focus, as numerically demonstrated for a 3-dimensional dynamical system in \cite{Aguirre_manifolds_Shilnikov_JCD14}.

 At the instant of homoclinic bifurcation (n), the helicoid becomes closed and develops an {\it infinite} number of turns, such that the distance between the consecutive turns becomes smaller as the turns come closer to $x^{\mathrm{max}}$.
 At the same instant, the unstable manifold ``sticks" to this closed helicoid and forms a loop (n).
 After the homoclinic bifurcation, the helicoid opens and possesses a finite number of turns again (o).
 As a result of homoclinic bifurcation, the one-dimensional unstable manifold (blue line) ``permeates" through the stable one (cyan surface), and the latter no longer separates basins of attraction.
+A more detailed discussion of the attractor basins is given in Section~\ref{sec_basins}.